yandexmobile/metrica-sdk-ios/README.md

 ## Sample project
 Sample project to use is available at [GitHub] [GitHubSAMPLE]

+## SDK Version 1.2.3, Changelog
+* Removed all references to idfa (AdSupport.framework) from library
+* Improved library stability

 ## SDK Version 1.2, Changelog
 * Reduced size of library by half added to target app
 * Optimised performance up to 30%